AutodeskRoboticsLab/Mimic/mimic/rigs/rigs.md

         |-- ...
 ```

 ### Notes

+- Please provide attributions, credits, and/or sources for your rigs!
+Include
+  these in the *Credits* section below.

-The *mimic/rigs* directory may contain any number of robot type directories
+- The *mimic/rigs* directory may contain any number of robot type directories
   and a robot type directory may contain any number of robot rigs (though users
   should try to maintain this organization).

-Note that the folder structure depends on the parameters `<type of robot>` and
+- Note that the folder structure depends on the parameters `<type of robot>` and
   `<robot name>`, which are used to effectively *name* the rig itself in the form
-`<type of robot> <robot name>` (for example `ABB IRB-120`).
-When accessed in Mimic,
+  `<type of robot> <robot name>`.
+For example:

+    ...a robot with the type and name:

+    ```
+    <type of robot> = ABB
+    <robot name> = IRB-120
+    ```

+    ...will appears in Mimic in the form:

+    ```
+    ABB IRB-120
+    ```

-the rigs are sorted alphabetically.
-A default rig can be configured using
+- When accessed in Mimic the rigs are sorted alphabetically.
+A default rig can
-*mimic_config.py*.
+  be configured using *mimic_config.py*.
 Rig names should be simple and descriptive.

+### Credits

+- All ABB robots credited to [ABB](http://new.abb.com/products/robotics).
+- All KUKA robots credited [KUKA](https://www.kuka.com/en-us).
+- Exceptions to the above credits (`Robot name, attribution or source`):
+    ```
+    none, none
+    ```

 #